MythicalNewt/Mythical-Dots/README.md

 # » Notes

-∙ A bunch of configs that i use day to day, some are maintained some are not.
+∙ A bunch of configs that I use day to day, some are maintained some are not.

-∙ I do not maintain wm related configs anymore, however i do maintain general configs such as that of zsh and nvim.
+∙ I do not maintain wm related configs anymore, however I do maintain general configs such as that of zsh and nvim.

 ∙ GTK is custom made using oomox.